Sook Ching: Acknowledgement

 According to Hirofumi Hayashi, the Japanese Ministry of Foreign Affairs "accepted that the Japanese military had carried out mass killings in Singapore ...
 During negotiations with Singapore, the Japanese government rejected demands for reparations but agreed to make a 'gesture of atonement' by providing funds in other ways."

 Nevertheless, the Japanese government was motivated to provide compensation to Singapore because of the potential economic damage to Japan as a result of a boycott or sabotage by the local Chinese should Singapore's demands be rejected.
 They also saw the potential for Singapore's post-war ensuing success and was keen on repairing their relations.

 With Singapore's full independence from Malaysia on 9 August 1965, the Singapore government made another request to Japan for reparations and an apology.
 On 25 October 1966, Japan agreed to pay S$50 million in compensation, half of which was a grant and the rest as a loan.
 However, Japan did not make an official apology.
 These payments were also classified as a "gesture of atonement", and not "damages" or "reparations".
+Also, the Japanese government refused legal responsibility for the massacre and an investigation into the death toll.